Meet-Mehta-2000/Pizza-Sales-Data-Analytics-/README.md

 - Classic pizzas generate the highest revenue share.
 - Large (L) pizzas contribute most to sales volume.
 - Fridays and weekends show peak order frequency.
-- Afternoon (1–3 PM) and evening (6–9 PM) hours drive maximum sales.
+- Afternoon (12 – 1 PM) and evening (4–9 PM) hours drive maximum sales.
-- Top-selling pizzas should be featured in marketing campaigns.
+- The Classic Deleuxe pizza and The Barbecue Chicken pizza are top-selling pizzas and should be featured more in marketing campaigns.
-- Low-selling items may need recipe updates, promotions, or removal.
+- The Brie Carre is lowest-selling pizza and  may need recipe updates, promotions, or removal.

 ### 🧩 Deliverables